blog items from previous years [2005-11], see links on home page.

 Update 3: The Air Festival TV link now redirects to a

-TV-type airshow coverage seems to be the closeups shown on giant electronic screens on the
+only live TV-type airshow coverage seems to be the closeups shown on giant electronic screens

-seafront.
+on the seafront.
 Some schedule confusion continues.
-One potential problem is that the overall showtimes
+One potential problem is that the overall

-the overall times but may differ on specifics, eg the Black Cats RN helicopter-duo display
+both give the overall times but may differ on specifics, eg the Black Cats RN helicopter-duo

-[pictured below] is not listed on one site but is on the other, though on Fri the time was
+display [pictured below] is not listed on one site but is on the other, though on Fri the time

-out by an hour.
-There are also seems to be no online notification of ticket availability [see
+was out by an hour.
+There are also seems to be no online notification of ticket availability

-above] to visit the main naval attraction, HMS York (the RN's fastest warship, parked just
+[see above] to visit the main naval attraction, HMS York (the RN's fastest warship, parked

 ship tickets sold out'.
 There's still no sign of the promised app for Android smartphones;